 Is your attitude putting you at risk?
 Learn these Home Safety Tips to outwit criminals and their tricks.
-Here's what to do when your doorbell rings.
+Here's what to do when anyone rings your doorbell or knocks on your door.

 DARTMOUTH MURDERS